dwtcourses/dq-oag-sftp-python/README.md

 ## Drone secrets

-Environmental variables are set in Drone and they are passed to Kubernetes as required.
+Environmental variables are set in Drone based on secrets listed in the *.drone.yml* file and they are passed to Kubernetes as required.

 ## Local Test suite